mjlau20/michaelLau.github.io/projects/goatsTigeres.md

 As a board game, it's pretty simple, yet there is some trickery that can be pulled off especially by AI.
 There are different versions and maps of the game, but here are the main rules and stipulation in our project.
-We use the map above with 3 tigers and 15 goats.
+We use the map shown with 3 tigers and 15 goats.
 Your objective as the goats is to trap the tigers, so that they can't move.
 The tigers are already placed down on the map and you as the player place down the goats taking turns.
 Simple huh?
 Well here's the catch.